OpenMDAO/OpenMDAO/openmdao/docs/features/core_features/grouping_components/configure_method.rst

 Uses of setup vs. configure
 ---------------------------

-To understand when to use setup and when to use configure, see the :ref:`Theory Manual entry on how the setup stack.<theory_setup_stack>`.
+To understand when to use setup and when to use configure, see the :ref:`Theory Manual entry on how the setup stack works.<theory_setup_stack>`.